wombleton/gitlaw-nz/acts/F/Friendly Societies and Credit Unions Act 1982.md

     (2) A registered society may by special resolution transfer its engagements to any other registered society which may (by special resolution or in such other manner as may be authorised by its rules) undertake to fulfil the engagements of that society.

-    (3) A registered society may by special resolution determine to transfer its engagements to a company registered under the Companies Act 1955 or the [Companies Act 1993][206], as the case may be.
+    (3) A registered society may by special resolution determine to transfer its engagements to a company registered under the [Companies Act 1993][206].

     (4) A society which has branches shall not amalgamate or transfer its engagements pursuant to this section except with the consent of the central body of the society.